shivangmedhekar/ai-voice-chat/README.md

-Great!
-Here's an updated `README.md` that includes a mention of the `LICENSE` file:

----

 # AI Voice Chat

 This repository contains an AI-powered voice chatbot built using OpenAI's APIs and Streamlit.
 The app allows users to record voice inputs, which are transcribed, processed by OpenAI's GPT-3.5 Turbo model, and responded to in both text and audio formats.